 Enter Mission from MaRS

-More than 70 groups from across the country entered their projects.
-MaRS will provide the chosen 10 with coaching on strategic sales, financing, and partnerships.
-They’ll connect each venture with a curated team of investors, regulators, potential customers, and corporate partners who can address barriers to success and accelerate those crucial opportunities for growth.
+More than 70 ventures from across the country entered their projects.
+MaRS selected 10 to receive coaching on strategic sales, financing, and partnerships.
+Each venture is being paired with a curated team of investors, regulators, potential customers, and corporate partners who can help identify barriers to the widespread adoption of their technologies and develop strategies for the removal of these barriers.

-This summer, the 10 most-promising applicants — all of which are tackling greenhouse gas emissions through innovation — will be announced.
+This summer, the 10 most-promising applicants — all of which are tackling greenhouse gas emissions through innovation — were announced.

 These aren’t pie-in-the-sky prototypes that are still being toyed with in labs.
 These are real technologies that all have commercial demonstrations of the product.
-What the ventures behind them need now is help growing to a point where they can have a meaningful impact on the world stage.
+With the ventures having the help they need to grow, they can more quickly reach a point where they can have a meaningful impact on the world stage.

 A more-than-money approach to giving